gabriellukke/gabriellukke/README.md

 ## About me

 - 👱🏻 I'm 21 years old, brazilian and living in Curitiba - PR.
-- 🌱 I'm currently an Instructor at [Trybe].
+- 🌱 I'm currently learning how to use VIM.
-- 👯 I'm looking to improve my skills as a Technology/Development Instructor.
+- 👯 I'm looking to improve my skills as a Software Engineer.
-- 🥅 2022 Goals: I want to help as many people as I can with instructing on Web Development and learn new technologies to add more value to the projects I'm working on.
+- 🥅 2023 Goals: I want to help as many people as I can with instructing on Web Development and learn new technologies to add more value to the projects I'm working on.
 - ⚡ I love code, play video games and playing sports.

 ### Languages and Tools: